william-taylor/intro/README.md

 ## :wave: Intro

 Hello there!
-I’m William, a Software Engineer at Morgan Stanley where I build new tools for the Client Financing desk.
-I'm based in London and enjoy utilising a wide range of technologies and tools to build clean, simple, and reliable software to deliver positive business outcomes.
+I’m William, a Technology Associate at Morgan Stanley working on the firm’s repo trading platform building new tools to grow and automate the Client Financing business and elevate the area's developer experience.

 ## 🛠️ My Toolbox